umutozge/computational-semantics/README.md

 ### Attendance and late submission policies

 * You must drop the instructor and the TA an email either before or shortly after you miss a class.
 Missing 3 classes without a medical excuse proved by a report is fine.
 Each miss after that takes one letter down from your final grade.
-* A miss without an email means fail.
 * No late submissions, except in case of a medical issue proved by a medical report.

 ### Special assistance